simeononsecurity/simeononsecurity.ch/content/articles/active-directory-module-powershell-installation-usage-guide/index.en.md

   Running this command will display a list of all OUs in the Active Directory.

-By utilizing these powerful cmdlets, you can easily retrieve specific information about AD users, groups, and OUs, enabling efficient administration and management of your Active Directory environment.
+By using these powerful cmdlets, you can easily retrieve specific information about AD users, groups, and OUs, enabling efficient administration and management of your Active Directory environment.

 These cmdlets allow you to retrieve specific attributes, filter results, and perform advanced queries to fetch the desired information.